lexun/jex/README.md

 An experimental and evolving attempt at flexible dependency injection in Elixir.

+Not yet ready for use.
 Documentation will be incoming as the project develops.